 The Saldanha Steel facility extensively utilises its road network, detailed in Figure 2-3, primarily for exporting final products from the site, while occasionally facilitating the delivery of raw materials, such as coke.
-Notably, the main onsite truck route and the haul road leading to the TPT constitute the principal paved roads, while the truck entrance to the weighbridge remains the sole unpaved road onsite.
-This unpaved road was however designed to handle haul trucks and loads.
+Notably, the main onsite truck route and the haul road leading to the TPT constitute the principal paved roads.
+With the proposed logistics hub the truck entrance to the weighbridge will be tarred and is designed to handle haul trucks and loads.
 Upon the implementation of the proposed Logistics Hub, the existing road network will be utilized for exporting material commodities from the site to the terminal.
 Approximately 50% of the total manganese ore and all other bulk material commodities transported to the Logistics Hub will utilize the existing truck entrance road and weighbridge.
 The onsite paved road route will facilitate vehicle movement to the waiting area, while the paved haul road route will enable the export of bulk material commodities to the terminal.